Perlten/Wtile/README.md

 - [ ] Control scroll speeds (windows-utils)
 - [x] Alt tab for windows switch (rebind req alt tab to alt + q or something)
 - [ ] Deploy to winget
+- [ ] Pull out always on top from guitick and run at more

 ## Bugs